Davos Klosters Ski Resort Switzerland

 The region's ski lifts are an odd mix of every type of uphill conveyance imaginable, making for some interesting journeys!
 Modern & vintage collide here as well.
 Parsenn & Jakobshorn have a generally updated selection of lifts (with some notable exceptions!), however at Rinerhorn & Pischa, the average age of the ski lifts is older than many of the visiting adults!
 Snowboarders not used to surface tows will be tested in some resort areas like Rinerhorn, & the upper section of Madrisa.

 Lift pass options in the region are many.
-The simplest is to get a Regional Pass that includes free passage on the local bus & railway network
+The simplest is to get a Davos Klosters Mountains Regional Pass that includes free passage on the local bus network, but NOT on the rail network.

 For more information on ski lifts, terrain, lift pass and trail maps, see the Davos Klosters Skiing & Snowboarding page.